aliyazdi75/gallery/README.md

 # gallery

-A responsive Flutter gallery application for any platforms.
+A responsive Flutter gallery application for any platform.

 ## Commands